alphaClass6143/hackathon-2023-charityhub/README.md

 ## Testing

 ### Validator Testing
-The W3C Markup Validator, CSS Validator Services, JSHint, PEP8 were used to validate the project throughout development and at the stage of deployment to ensure there were no syntax errors in the project.
+The W3C Markup Validator, CSS Validator Services, JSHint, and PEP8 were used to validate the project throughout development and at the stage of deployment to ensure there were no syntax errors in the project.

 ### Lighthouse Test
 We tested the website via the Lighthouse tool at the point of deployment and our results for the home page were: